-Like in resolution, we want to perform inferences only between (strictly) maximal literals.
+Like in resolution, we want to perform only inferences between (strictly) maximal literals.

-Like in completion, we want to perform inferences only between (strictly) maximal sides of literals.
+Like in completion, we want to perform only inferences between (strictly) maximal sides of literals.

 Like in resolution, in inferences with two premises, the left premise should not be larger than the right one.